poteto/hiring-without-whiteboards/README.md

 - [4Degrees](https://4degrees.ai/about/) | Chicago, Illinois | Collaborative pair-programming exercise done through video chat that's representative of the responsibilities of the job then a take-home programming task.
 - [500friends](http://500friends.com/who-we-are/careers) | San Francisco, CA; Remote | Take home challenge followed by onsite expansion of the submission and high level discussions (design exercise or overview of past projects)
 - [500Tech](https://500Tech.com) | Tel Aviv, Israel | Pair programming on a laptop in working env
-- [5Minds](https://5minds.de) | Remote; Gelsenkirchen-Buer, DE | Coding exercise via GitHub, you are interviewed by a developer and a team lead, there is no live coding
+- [5Minds](https://5minds.de) | Remote; Gelsenkirchen-Buer, DE | Coding exercise via GitHub, you are interviewed by a developer and a team lead, there is no live coding.
 - [8th Light](https://8thlight.com) | Chicago, IL; London, UK; Los Angeles, CA; New York, NY | Take home code challenge, discussion, pair programming session
 - [YLD](https://jobs.lever.co/yld) | London, UK; Lisbon, PT; Porto, PT & Remote | Take home-code challenge, pair-programming session and discussion about past experience
 - [Yodas](https://yodas.com) | Binyamina, Israel | Coding tasks over github repository
-- [YouGov](https://yougov.com) | Remote; San Francisco, CA; London, UK; Warsaw, Poland; Mumbai, India; Hong Kong, Hong Kong | Coding exercise sometimes over github repository, at least 1 interview with a developer and a lead, no live coding.
+- [YouGov](https://yougov.com) | Remote; San Francisco, CA; London, UK; Warsaw, Poland; Mumbai, India; Hong Kong, China | Coding exercise sometimes over github repository, at least 1 interview with a developer and a lead, no live coding.
 - [Yoyo Wallet](http://yoyowallet.com) | London, UK | Take home code challenge, discussion of the code challenge, and general, high level questions
-- [YunoJuno](http://www.yunojuno.com) | London, UK | Code challenge based on a realistic feature request on a real open-source package created and used at YunoJuno; phone/video interview with members of the Product team to explore technical background, experiences, interests, cultural fit; on-site interview, usually with Product Manager and CTO
+- [YunoJuno](http://www.yunojuno.com) | London, UK | Code challenge based on a realistic feature request on a real open-source package created and used at YunoJuno; phone/video interview with members of the Product team to explore technical background, experiences, interests, cultural fit; on-site interview, usually with Product Manager and CTO.
-- [ZAP Group](https://jobs.kenoby.com/grupozap/) | São Paulo, Brazil | Takehome exercise, series of real-world interviews with engineers, HR, engineering managers and product managers on site.
+- [ZAP Group](https://jobs.kenoby.com/grupozap/) | São Paulo, Brazil | Takehome exercise; a series of real-world interviews with engineers, HR, engineering managers and product managers on site.
-- [Zapier](https://zapier.com/jobs/) | Remote | Recruiter interview, take-home project, code review of the take-home project, technical discussions with hiring manager and engineers from the team, values interview.
+- [Zapier](https://zapier.com/jobs/) | Remote | Recruiter interview, take-home project, code review of the take-home project, technical discussions with hiring manager and engineers from the team, and a values interview.
 - [Zencargo](https://www.zencargo.com/careers) | London, UK | Initial interview with CTO, covering professional experience interests and expectations, followed by one technical interview focused on fundamentals and familiarity with best practices.
-A further short chat with co-founders to get to know each other - - either onsite or remote.
+A further short chat with co-founders to get to know each other - either onsite or remote.
 - [Zenefits (UI Team)](https://www.zenefits.com/careers) | San Francisco, CA | One technical phone screen focused on JS fundamentals and/or one timeboxed take-home challenge.
 The onsite is a series of interviews designed to test your understanding of JS, HTML/CSS, design, etc.
 - [Zensurance](https://www.zensurance.com/careers) | Toronto, Canada; Remote | Timeboxed take-home challenge representatitive of the types of challenges faced day-to-day, and zoom chats with recruiter / hiring managers.
 - [Zerodha](https://zerodha.com/careers) | Bengaluru, India | Technical call at the beginning and one take home programming task.
-- [Zweitag](https://www.zweitag.de/karriere) | Münster, Germany & Remote | Get-to-know call, take-home task representative to our problems, mentoring throughout the process, on-site pairing and discussion, talks for aligning expectations
+- [Zweitag](https://www.zweitag.de/karriere) | Münster, Germany & Remote | Get-to-know call, take-home task representative to our problems, on-site pairing and discussion, and mentoring throughout the process with talks for aligning expectations.
 - [Zype](https://www.zype.com/careers#open-positions) | New York, NY & Remote | Skype/Video call with VP of Product and a take-home challenge.

 ## Also see: